 In our audit planning report presented to the September 2022 Joint Audit and Governance Committee meeting, we provided you with an overview of our audit scope and approach for the audit of the financial statements.
 We carried out our audit in accordance with this plan.

 Status of the audit

-Our audit work in respect of the Council opinion is substantially complete.
-The following items relating to the completion of our audit procedures were outstanding at the date of this report.
+Our audit work in respect of the Council opinion is now complete.